stennety/mywebsite/_posts/2018-02-02-write-async-code-in-javascript.md

 title: Write async code in JavaScript
 ---

-There are a lot of different options to write async code in JavaScript and every few months it switches to another.
+In a past article I described the [async behavior in JavaScript](/2018/01/25/async-behavior-in-javascript.html).
+To write async code there are a lot of different options and every few months it switches to another.
 That results in every new project use another, or even worse every part of one project.
 <!--more-->

 So I give here a small overview over the different options with their pros and cons.